Mikejo5000/vsts-docs-pr/docs/settings/work/manage-process.md

 It's a good practice to test the customizations you make before rolling out the changes to your organization.
 To do this, you create a copy of a process, make your updates, verify the updates appear as desired, and then move projects to the new process.

 > [!TIP]
-> If you make a change to a process that is used by one or more team projects, each team project that uses the process will update immediately to the incremental process change.
-To bundle your process changes before you roll them out to all team projects, following the  steps outlined next.
+> If you make a change to a process that is used by one or more projects, each project that uses the process will update immediately to the incremental process change.
+To bundle your process changes before you roll them out to all projects, following the  steps outlined next.

 0. Create a copy of the process that you want to change.
 From the **Process** page, open the &hellip; context menu for the process you want to copy and choose **Copy process**.